blejjkbinks/irc/readme.md

-mode: (i: invite only, t: change topic permission, k: set/change/remove channel passowrd, o: give/take privilege, l: channel user limit) mode i (yes/no, 1/0), optionnal channel name? or affects current channel mode t : same(yes/no) same(arg or current) mode k : newpassword for set, empty for remove mode o : user_to_change, (yes/no) mode l : n to set limit, empty to remove
+mode: (i: invite only, t: change topic permission, k: set/change/remove channel passowrd, o: give/take privilege, l: channel user limit) mode i (yes/no, 1/0), optionnal channel name? or affects current channel mode t : same(yes/no) same(arg or current) mode k : newpassword for set, empty for remove OR just "mode k" and then prompt user to enter password and then confirm mode o : user_to_change, (yes/no) mode l : n to set limit, empty to remove